codevalley/dietsense/docs/Workflow.md

 4. **Referencing Foundational Documents**

    - When working on tasks, refer to the relevant sections in:
-     - `Pitch.md` for understanding the overarching goals and phases.
      - `Approach.md` for detailed feature descriptions and user journeys.
-     - `DesignLanguage.md` for UI/UX guidelines and consistency.
      - `ProjectPlan.md` for context on how tasks fit into the overall project timeline.

 5. **Issue Tracking and Resolution**